anichrome/SelfDrivingCarND-AdvancedLaneFinding/README.md

     return combined
 ```

+But, I also noticed that when the frame contains regions of
 The figures below show multiple channels of an image and the combined thresholded binary image.

 |Hue Channel | Lightness Channel | Saturation Channel | Combined Binary Threshld |